Skip to main content

 FUNDING SUPPORT

-Participants are eligible to apply for a one of five (5) $1000 bursaries if they have demonstrated financial need.
-Applications for the bursary will be available prior to registration and will require a report of all sources of income, which will be used to assess financial need.
+Participants are eligible to apply for one of five (5) $1000 entrance bursaries if they have demonstrated financial need.
+Applications for the bursary will be available following registration and will require a report of all sources of income, which will be used to assess financial need.
+Students applying for the entrance bursary can register using the payment plan.

 FOR MORE INFORMATION